flojoy-ai/docs/docs/cloud/introduction.md

 ## Clients

-Currently there are two clients written for the REST API: Python and Matlab.
+Currently there are two clients written for the REST API: Python and MATLAB®.

 You can find examples of some usages on the next page.